jenkinsci/analysis-suite-plugin/README.md

 [INFO] Static Analysis Plug-ins Parent POM ................
 SUCCESS [ 20.767 s] [INFO] Static Analysis Utilities ..........................
 SUCCESS [02:06 min] [INFO] Warnings Plug-in ...................................
-SUCCESS [08:03 min] [INFO] Static Analysis Plug-ins ...........................
+SUCCESS [08:03 min] [INFO] Jenkins Static Analysis Suite ......................
 SUCCESS [  0.012 s] [INFO] ------------------------------------------------------------------------ [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
 ```
 4. Start IntelliJ and use the `Open...` menu.
-5. Select the module 'analysis-suite' and press `Open`
+5. Select the top level folder 'analysis-suite' and press `Open`
-    1. If IntelliJ reports 'Unmanaged POM file found': activate the Option 'Manage POM'
+    1. If IntelliJ reports 'Non-managed pom.xml file found': Select the option 'Add as Maven Project'
-    2. If IntelliJ reports 'Maven Projects found': activate the Option 'Auto Import Maven Projects'
+    2. If IntelliJ reports 'Maven projects need to be imported': Select the Option 'Enable Auto-Import'
+    3. If IntelliJ reports 'Unregistered VCS roots detected': select 'Add roots'
-    3. Verify that the modules structure looks like the filesystem structure and no module is missing.
+    4. Verify that the modules structure looks like the filesystem structure and no module is missing.
-    4. Select the module 'analysis-model' and press `Run All Tests`
+    5. Select the module 'analysis-model' and press `Run All Tests`
-    5. If IntelliJ reports 'Project SDK not set': set the SDK to a Java 8 JDK on your machine
+    6. If IntelliJ reports 'Project SDK not set': set the SDK to a Java 8 JDK on your machine
-    6. Additionally set the Project Language Level to Java 8
+    7. Additionally set the Project Language Level to Java 8
 6. Select the module 'analysis-core' and press `Run All Tests`
 7. Select the module 'warnings' and press `Run All Tests`